 the aim of advancing equality of opportunity between people from different equality groups.

 SELEP Ltd and local partners will always consider how added economic, social or environmental benefits can be maximised and secured and through its commissioning, procurement and delivery.
 All partners in the SELEP Ltd support the principles of the Social Value Act 2012.
-Within each capital project business case, project promoters are asked to consider any opportunities available to maximise social value
+Within each capital project business case, project promoters are asked to consider any opportunities available to maximise social value.

 SELEP Ltd will endeavour to ensure a level playing field for small businesses and voluntary, charity and social enterprise (VCSE) organisations in bidding for the SELEP Ltd or local delivery contracts, as appropriate in the delivery of SELEP Ltd objectives.